 In 2012 mobile commerce, otherwise known as customers shopping from their phones and tablets, made approximately £14 billion in revenue.
 If that’s not enough to convince you, that approximation stands to hit £90 billion by the end of 2017.
 If you are an ecommerce business and your site isn’t optimised for mobile, then you are missing out on a huge chunk of your selling potential.
 Investing the money in a website that is flexible and responsive to cater to whatever demands the device accessing it needs.

 We don’t mean take all your savings, go to the nearest casino and put it all on black.
 We mean calculated risks, by which you can judge what the worst case scenario of your actions would be and deciding whether or not it is worth taking such a gamble – often this can lead to far greater rewards than those who just stay in their lane and take no risks at all.

 Be a social butterfly

 Unless you are literally trying to make yourself hid from your customers, then you have no excuse not for utilising social media with your business.
 Not only is it a fantastic way to be ‘found’ by potential customers, you can also engage with them and provide answers to their questions with relative ease.
 Social media platforms such as Facebook, Twitter, Instagram, Pinterest and LinkedIn (to name but a few) are all fantastic methods of free advertisement.
-This is time consuming, however, so it may be best employing a marketing professional within your business to handle social media and get the most out of your online profile.
+This is time consuming however, so it may be best employing a professional marketing firm to handle social media and get the most out of your online profile.